Bordered Heegaard Floer homology: Invariance and pairing: From CFD to HFK-

-\begin{proof} According to Theorem~\ref{thm:PairingKnot}, the knot Floer homology of the satellite knot is obtained as the derived tensor product of the type $D$ module of the companion knot ($K_1$ or $K_2$) with the type $A$ module of a doubly-pointed Heegaard diagram for the pattern knot in the solid torus.
-The result then follows immediately. \end{proof}
+\begin{proof} According to Theorem~\ref{thm:PairingKnot}, the knot Floer homology of the satellite knot is obtained as the derived tensor product of the type $D$ module of the companion knot ($K_1$ or $K_2$) with the type $A$ module of a doubly-pointed Heegaard diagram for the pattern knot in the solid torus. \end{proof}